hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ## Learning Objectives

-* Understand the BED file format and related file formats
+* Describe the elements of the BED file format and related file formats
 * Utilize the bedtools suite of tools to filter peak calls
 * Utilize the bedtools suite to compare peaks betweeen replicates